 Ager Beswick Road at the Copco No. 1 site may be used by the Renewal Corporation for barge access to the reservoir.
-The road is not anticipated to be used for hauling but may be used for mobilization of a barge existing boat ramp at Mallard Cove on the southern shore.
-Access to the boat ramp is likely to require minor improvements by the Renewal Corporation to Ager Beswick Road.
+The road is not anticipated to be used for hauling but may be used for mobilization of a barge at Mallard Cove on the southern shore.
+Access to the boat ramp is likely to require minor improvements to the Mallard Cove access road by the Renewal Corporation to Ager Beswick Road.
 This may require the Cove to be temporarily closed for a few days for specific hours for dredging access to enable placing a barge mounted crane in the reservoir.